Type shifter

-In formal semantics, a type shifter is an interpretation rule which changes an expression's semantic type.
-For instance, while the English expression "John" might ordinarily denote John himself, a type shifting rule called Lift can raise its denotation to a function which takes a property and returns "true" if John himself has that property.
-Lift can be seen as mapping an individual onto the principal ultrafilter which it generates.
+In formal semantics, a type shifter is an interpretation rule that changes an expression's semantic type.
+For instance, the English expression "John" might ordinarily denote John himself, but a type shifting rule called Lift can raise its denotation to a function which takes a property and returns "true" if John himself has that property.
+Lift can be seen as mapping an individual onto the principal ultrafilter that it generates.